sheng1111/Proxy-Hunter/README.md

 - **Proxy Validation**: Checks the validity of each proxy server by attempting to connect to the internet using the proxy.
 - **Output Customization**: Allows users to specify the output file for the list of valid proxies.
 - **File-Based Proxy Check**: Supports checking the validity of proxies listed in a user-specified file.
+- **Thread Control**: Choose how many threads are used for proxy validation.
+- **Anonymous Proxy Filter**: Optionally keep only proxies that hide your real IP.
+- **Flexible Output Formats**: Save results in plain text or JSON format.

 ## Prerequisites